 The Basketball Diaries is a memoir written by author and musician Jim Carroll.
 Originally published in 1978, it follows Carroll’s journey as an aspiring basketball star and his descent into drug use during the 1960s and 1970s.
 I came about this book because I started delving into the punk rock section of our record collection and found the record Catholic Boy by The Jim Carroll Band.
 It has a bit of an early Ramones feel to it with an upbeat, feel-good energy but my favorite bop is definitely People Who Died.

-I remembered Steven saying Jim Carroll was the guy from The Basketball Diaries, but I hadn’t seen that movie or read the book either.
-So why not read the book first and treat myself to the movie after?
+I had heard that Jim Carroll was the guy from The Basketball Diaries, but I hadn’t seen that movie or read the book either.
+So I decided: why not read the book first and treat myself to the movie after?
 Thus begins my newest blog segment: Book and a Movie, welcome!
 This one just so happens to have music tied into it which makes The Basketball Diaries a triple threat.

 This was one of those books that captures the time period it was written in.
 The lingo, the latch-key kids, the raunchy images of “scumbag New York,” it’s like looking back into another dimension through the eyes of a rough kid exploiting the big city that made him.
 These are words straight out of the diaries he kept as a teen where he scribbled down big events, minor thoughts, and just daily happenings that he went through.
 It starts out with their first Biddy League basketball game, a youth league for players 12-years-old and under.
 Jim’s team is full of 13-year-old kids with fake birth certificates.
 They lie about their age and are always careful not to play too well or they’ll get found out.